THE STANDARD

 The Standard: Be everything you’re supposed to be — 2023

 You don’t have to be an ardent Bible believer to find some meaning in the stories.
 Where do you find your standard?
-Who is your measurement of quality and attainment?
+Who or what is your measurement of quality and attainment?
 What’s the source of your striving, and where does it plateau?
-The book of Genesis goes through a discourse on The God of the heavens and the earth in His deep and unlimited bag of creativity.
-He separates the light from darkness — that’s good: in the following days He names the land, the seas, brings forth fruit, grass and seeds, creates the sun and the moon — night and day; the days following He creates animals and then finally, humans — a vision that builds worlds.
+The book of Genesis goes through a discourse on The God of the heavens and the earth deep in His unlimited bag of creativity.
+He separates the light from darkness — that’s good: in the following days He names the land, the seas, brings forth fruit, grass and seeds, creates the sun and the moon — night and day; the days following, He creates animals and then finally, humans — a vision that builds worlds and the craftsmanship to bring the vision to life.
 After all of His creating, He sits back, relaxes and sees that everything He brought into the light, was “good”.
 Validity of the story is not the point.
 What’s the takeaway here?
 What’s yours?
-First — The Standard Must Be Unseen, Invisible.
+First — The Standard Must Be Unseen, Invisible, Eternal.
 Second — The Entirety of Our Experienced Existence In This Life Is Relational.
 No Thing or No One Stands Alone.

 Any man who sets another man as his standard has low standards.